-At the Conn Creek Road/State Route 128 and Silverado Trail intersection, average intersection delay is projected to increase by 1 second during the weekday peak hour in the near-term.
-A larger increase in delay occurs during the weekend PM peak, when intersection delay increases by 8 seconds from the existing condition, and delay experienced on the Conn Creek Road/State Route 128 minor approach increases by 39 seconds.
+At the Conn Creek Road/State Route 128 and Silverado Trail intersection, average intersection delay is projected to increase by 4 3 seconds during the weekday peak hour in the near-term.
+A larger similar increase in delay occurs during the weekend PM peak, when-intersection delay increases by 8 seconds from the existing condition, and while delay experienced on the Conn Creek Road/State Route 128 minor approach increases by 39 seconds decreases by 49 seconds, as described in the paragraph above.
+However, delay increases by 33 seconds for the weekday peak hour, and LOS remains at F for both the weekend and weekday peaks.
 While failing LOS is not of itself basis for determination of a significant environmental impact under CEQA, the project would be potentially inconsistent with County policy if it had the effect of increasing delay by more than 5 seconds and no corrective action was taken to reduce the increase.
 Implementation and incorporation of Mitigation Measure TRAN-1 into the project would support reduction of trips that would reduce the vehicle volumes that contribute to the increases in delay, as well as, related air emissions from automobiles.
 Still, the County could ensure, through project conditions of approval, that permit applicants take other actions to address the County policy consistency with respect to level of service.
 Such conditions of approval would likely include an obligation to install a southbound deceleration lane in the Silverado Trail right-of-way at the approach to the Silverado Trail intersection with Conn Creek Road/State Route 128, which would help to reduce projected delay at that intersection.
 County decision-making bodies may also require participation in the County's developing traffic impact mitigation fee program as a condition of the project.